Contact us

 Continuous and comprehensive care is the essential component of our family medicine residency program.

-Our residents are expected to maintain a continuing relationship with a panel of patients throughout the residency experience, assuming responsibility for the total health care of the patient and their families.
+Our residents are expected to maintain a continuing relationship with a panel of patients throughout the residency experience, assuming responsibility for the total healthcare of the patient and their families.
 We encourage all of our resident physicians to develop the skills they need to be an adult learner and educator.

 Part of our curriculum works to develop a sense of discipline for continuing medical education within each resident through the use of journal clubs and scholarly activities.